 The next question was what sort of bridge units to use?
 For a quick fix the units had to be stock items available off the shelf and, ideally to hire so as to minimise costs.
 The best known system of temporary bridging is the Bailey Bridge which was developed by Sir Donald Bailey in 1940.
 Bailey bridges have been used for many road crossings but their panel deck system is not ideal for a busy roadway as the deck panels work loose and have to be periodically retightened.
 So instead we based our proposal on a more modern design of temporary bridge of a type which is currently being used at the Battersea Power Station development, The RetroBridge

 New Civil Engineer magazine has run a number of articles on Hammersmith Bridge over the years; they picked up on our proposal publishing it on 16th October here.
 Things then moved quickly and on 17th October a group of residents of East Sheen, an area seriously affected by the bridge’s closure, set up a petition calling for our temporary bridge to be built.
 The petition, which can be found here, gained over 2,000 signatures in less than a week.
-Also on 17th October Sadiq Khan, the Mayor of London, undertook to instruct TfL to examine the proposal along with an alternative temporary bridge for a pedestrian and cycles only.
+Also on 17th October Sadiq Khan, the Mayor of London, undertook to instruct TfL to examine the proposal along with an alternative scheme for a temporary bridge for pedestrians and cycles only.

-We believe that car drivers will accept a toll on a temporary bridge, especially if it helps fund repairs to the permanent one.
+We believe that car drivers will accept a toll on a temporary bridge, especially if it helps to fund repairs to the permanent one.
 Furthermore this is probably the only bridge crossing in London on which a toll would be accepted.
 In contrast there would be no prospect of tolling a temporary pedestrian and cycle bridge so the construction of such a bridge would be a drain on public funds rather than a contributor to them.